belong2yourself/vulnerabilities/docs/SANDRA/Elevation-of-Privileges/readme.md

 ## Summary

-The AIDA Kernel Driver does not validate data received from the IRP->SystemBuffer.
+The SANDRA Kernel Driver does not validate data received from the IRP->SystemBuffer.

 Some IOCTL codes implement a logic where parameters arriving from the SystemBuffer are directly passed without validation to a routine that: